 A failure to comply with the obligations in our debt agreements, including those of our operating subsidiaries, could result in an event of default under such agreements.
 An event of default could permit acceleration of the related debt and could also permit the acceleration of debt under other instruments that may contain cross-acceleration or cross-default provisions.
 In this event, lenders under these instruments could declare all amounts outstanding to be immediately due and payable.
 In addition, in the case of the credit facility and any other secured debt, the lenders thereunder could foreclose upon the secured assets.
-We cannot assure you that the assets of the issuers and their operating subsidiaries would be sufficient to repay the debt of the issuers and their operating subsidiaries, including the new notes and the senior subordinated notes, if the lenders under the credit facility accelerated their debt.
+We cannot assure you that the assets of the issuers and their operating subsidiaries, including the new notes and the senior subordinated notes, if the lenders under the credit facility accelerated their debt.